 - Sunshine Tree Terrace (ice cream floats and citrus swirls)

 - Westward Ho

 - Sleepy Hollow (Nutella waffles!)

 Magic Kingdom has several special events throughout the year that come with an extra price.
 These events can be great opportunities to see unique things in the park and go on rides with shorter wait times!

 Mickey’s Not So Scary Halloween Party

-Mickey’s Not So Scary Halloween Party is a special event that takes place at the Magic Kingdom on select nights during August, September, and October from 7 p.m. to 12 a.m.
+Mickey’s Not So Scary Halloween Party is a special event that takes place at the Magic Kingdom on select nights from August 12 to October 31 from 7 p.m. to 12 a.m.
 It requires a special ticket, but you do not need to have an additional park ticket.
 And even though the party starts at 7 p.m., you can enter Magic Kingdom with a party ticket beginning at 4:00 p.m.

 Mickey’s Not So Scary Halloween Party includes special character meet and greets with rarely seen characters, trick-or-treating throughout the park, the Boo-To-You Parade, the Hocus Pocus Villian Spelltacular stage show, and Disney’s Not-So-Spooky Spectacular fireworks as well as other special entertainment throughout the park.